vijayanajay/st_final/docs/file_structure.md

     - `feature_generator.py` — Provides feature engineering utilities for stock trading strategies.
 The primary interface consists of add_sma, add_price_change_pct_1d, add_volatility_nday, and the generate_features orchestrator, all of which add features directly to DataFrames with robust input validation, error handling, and structured logging.
 The calculate_* functions (e.g., calculate_volatility) are backward-compatibility aliases and not the main API.
 See docs/src/feature_generator.py.md for full API and usage details.
 Regularly audit this description against the module and design.md to ensure accuracy.
     - `config_parser.py` — Utility for loading and validating YAML configuration files.
     - `strategies.py` — Module for implementing trading strategies, including a BaseStrategy class and the generate_sma_crossover_signals function.
+    - `backtester.py` — Provides the simulation framework for backtesting trading strategies based on generated signals.
+The primary interface is `run_backtest`, which accepts a DataFrame with signals and prices, an initial capital amount, and returns a trade log and portfolio value series.
+Only the function skeleton and input validation are implemented as of 2025-05-23.
+See docs/src/backtester.py.md for API and usage details.
 - `configs/` — Configuration files for strategies, data sources, environment settings, and logging.
     - `logging_config.py` — Centralized logging configuration.
 Should be imported and called from the main application entry point.
     - `README.md` — Placeholder and documentation for configuration conventions.